LolloPoli/JLab-RGH/rgh_productions/README.md

 # CLAS12 RGH SIDIS Simulation Studies
-Basic repository for RGH simulation work.
+Basic repository for RGH simulation work made by Matthew McEneaney, from Duke.

 # Prerequisites
 You will need the CLAS12 simulation software.